Month-to-Month Lease

 Why You Need a Month-to-Month Lease

 You are renting out a property and want the flexibility to adjust rent, modify terms, or regain possession with reasonable notice rather than being locked into a long-term lease.
+Review our free month-to-month lease template to see the standard periodic tenancy format.

 A tenant needs short-term housing during a job relocation, home renovation, or life transition and does not want the commitment of a one-year lease.
+A room rental agreement may also suit short-term arrangements.

 Your existing lease is expiring and both parties want to continue the tenancy on a month-to-month basis rather than committing to another fixed term.
+Our Professional contract drafting can customize a periodic tenancy agreement for your jurisdiction.

 You are managing a rental property in a market where conditions change rapidly and want the ability to respond to market-rate adjustments without waiting for lease expiration.